How to Split Text to Columns in Google Sheets (with Examples)

 Note:

-• It would give you a static result.
-This means, that your data would not update in case you update the original dataset.
+• This will give you a static result, meaning your data will not update unless you update the original dataset.
 If you want this to be dynamic, use the split function.

-• Every space character is considered as a different separator.
-In case you have a double space between names and you use the space character as the delimiter, it will split the name into 3 columns.
-In such cases, remove the double space by using the TRIM function [there is a text to column functionality in Excel to consider consecutive delimiters as one.
-I hope that is also adopted by Google Sheets].
+• Every space character is considered a different separator.
+In case you have a double space between names and you use the space character as the delimiter, it will split the name into three columns.
+In such cases, remove the double space by using the TRIM function [there is a text-to-column functionality in Excel to consider consecutive delimiters as one, which Google Sheets has also adopted].

 Suppose you have a dataset with emails as shown below: